--- Presentation Rules Of Thumb ---

 - Point at the projected image (not the computer screen) to draw

-attention where you want it
+attention where you want it, or use cursor

 - Presenting remotely presents different challenges